 The mattress maker kindly agreed to deliver the playpen and mattress to the orphanage for free but he charged me RMB20 for taking away the old mattress LOL

-Digging around the cupboards, I found the following items and packed them in shopping bags.
+Digging around the apartment, I found the following items and packed them in shopping bags.
 Instead of loading them with the mattress maker, I decided to call the orphanage first:

 – Not wanted.
 They prefer new clothes because they didn’t want the risk of bacteria in old clothes affecting all the babies, toddlers and kids since they live together.